JamieHeather/stitchr/README.md

 Note that EX1+EX2+EX3+EX4 annotations may not exist for all constant regions in all species.
 Instead an entry can be manually produced by combining the individual entries (EX1, EX2, EX3, and EX4).
 This is what was done for the Mus musculus TRBC genes.

 Also note that if you are adapting stiTChR to additional loci/species, there is an additional file that must be produced to account for the fact that some J genes do not terminate their CDR3s with a canonical phenylalanine residue.
 The ```J-residue-exceptions.csv``` file in each species data directory allows users to provide these explicitly.
-Note that for some pseudogenes it may not be immediately apparent (or relevant) what the equivalent residue should be, so one column of that csv file allows users to denote 'low confidence' non-canonical residue calls, although this informtion is not used by stiTChR yet.
+Note that for some pseudogenes it may not be immediately apparent (or relevant) what the equivalent residue should be, so one column of that csv file allows users to denote 'low confidence' non-canonical residue calls (although this information is not used by stiTChR yet).

-# Thimble  0.1.0
+# Thimble  0.3.1

-### Run stiTChR high-throughput on multiple and paired TCRs
+### Run ```stiTChR``` high-throughput on multiple and paired TCRs

 Instead of running ```stiTChR``` on rearrangements one by one, you can fill out the necessary details into a tab separated file (.tsv) and submit it to ```thimble```.

 The format of the input data is specified in the file 'bulk_input_template.tsv', located in the root directory, with some examples shown in 'bulk_input_example.tsv'.
 All of the recombination-specific fields that can ordinarily be specified at the command line in ```stiTChR``` can be applied per row using ```thimble```, with the exception of species which must be kept the same for all TCRs in a given run.

-Note that the input to ```thimble``` can also be used to generate rearrangements for both the alpha and beta chain of a given clonotype on one row, with additional options to link those sequences together.
-A number of x2A potential linkers are provided (in the Data/linkers.tsv file).
-If custom linkers are desired, you can either edit that linkers file or just enter the nucleotide sequence of the desired linker into the Linker column of the input tsv.
+Note that the input to ```thimble``` can also be used to generate rearrangements for both the alpha and beta chain of a given clonotype on one row, with additional options to link those sequences together (e.g. for gene synthesis).
+A number of x2A potential linkers are provided in the Data/linkers.tsv file.
+If custom linkers are desired, you can either edit that linkers file or just enter the nucleotide sequence of the desired linker into the Linker column of the input tsv. ```thimble``` will allow linkers that disrupt the frame (i.e. have a length not divisible by 3) but will throw a warning, so use carefully.
+5' and 3' sequences can be added to both ends of either chain in a heterodimer, again allowing but throwing a warning if a custom sequence could potentially disrupt the frame.

+By default, ```thimble``` produces linked TCRs in the order 5' - beta chain - linker - alpha chain - 3', as [this has been shown to increase the surface presentation of ectopic TCRs](https://doi.org/10.1038/mtna.2012.52).
+However this can still be specified with the 'Link_order' column in the input template file, using 'AB' or 'BA' to refer to 'alpha-beta' or 'beta-alpha' orders respectively.
+Link order is ignored if no linker is provided.

-Any warnings and errors generated on a per-TCR basis are recorded in the final output file; it is recommended that users check this information, to ensure they understand the limitations of a specific sequence.
+Any warnings and errors generated on a per-TCR basis are recorded in the final output file; it is recommended that users check this information, to ensure they understand the potential limitations of a specific sequence.

 ## Example usage